NillionNetwork/nillion-docs/docs/nada-numpy-rationals.md

 a_decoded == a_encoded / SCALE # 26 / 8 = 3.25
 ```

 Thus, to introduce a value with 3 bits of precision, we would be inputting 26 instead of 3.2.
-Note that, the larger the `BITS` precission, the better result we would obtain when decoding.
+Note that, the larger the `BITS` precision, the better result we would obtain when decoding.

 :::tip